wareya/gammakit/readme.txt

 Gammakit is dynamically typed, and arrays and dictionaries are copied by value, not reference.

+Gammakit has generators, which require separate initialization and invocation.
+Initialization returns a generator state value that truth-tests as whether the generator has finalized or not.

 Gammakit allows the programmer to generate or parse and modify ASTs and compile them into pseudofunctions at runtime.

 For example, the following code: